endodoug/endodoug.github.io/_posts/2016-03-28-admob-demo.md

 published: true
 ---

-With iAd shutting down at the end of June, I thought this is a perfect time to start learning Google’s AdMob.
-It was sad to see the shuttering of iAd because it was so easy to implement, track and stay-on-top-of right there in one place.
+With [iAd shutting down](https://developer.apple.com/news/?id=01152016a "iAd Shutdown") at the end of June, I thought this is a perfect time to start learning Google’s AdMob.
+It was sad to see the shuttering of iAd because it was so easy to implement, track and stay-on-top-of all right there in one place.
 AdMob is the obvious replacement, but I was a little concerned about the amount of time it would take to get up and running.
 Here’s what I ended up with after just a few minutes of research and coding, it was much easier than I expected.

 ![AbMob Demo](/images/AdMobDemo.gif "AdMod Demo gif")